The following is a timeline of memorable dates in the six eras of Texas Ranger history in a year-by-year format.

 Chief Antonio "Tony" Leal becomes the first modern Hispanic Texas Ranger Chief.
 He serves as chief from December 2008 to March 2011.

-Brief Existence of Company "G" - Company “D” was realigned in May of 2011 in response to a demand for greater law enforcement presence along the Texas/Mexico border.
-It was previously designated Company "G" (2008-2011).
+Brief Existence of Company "G" - Company “D” was realigned in May of 2009 in response to a demand for greater law enforcement presence along the Texas/Mexico border.
+It was previously designated Company "G" (2007-2009).
+Please click here to read more.

 Company “D” extends along the Texas/Mexico border region; from Val Verde and Edwards Counties to the north, stretching south along the Rio Grande River to Cameron and Willacy Counties at the Gulf of Mexico, then North along the gulf coast to Refugio County.
 This region encompasses 640 miles of the Texas/Mexico border and 21 international border crossings.